-The serial data output (SDO) pin contains an open-drain N-channel FET.
-This output requires a pull-up resistor in order to transfer data to the SDI pin of the next package.
-This allows for daisy-chaining several RDACs from a single processor serial data line.
+The serial data output (SDO) pin contains an open drain N-channel FET.
+This output requires a pull-up resistor in order to transfer data to the next package's SDI pin.
+This allows for daisy chaining several RDACs from a single processor serial data line.
 The pull-up resistor termination voltage can be greater than the $V{\rm DD}$ supply voltage.
-It is recommended to increase the clock period when using a pull-up resistor to the SDI pin of the following device because capacitive loading at the daisy-chain node (SDO to SDI) between devices may induce time delay to subsequent devices.
-Users should be aware of this potential problem to achieve data transfer successfully (see Figure 47).
+It is recommended to increase the clock period when using a pull-up resistor to the SDI pin of the following device because capacitive loading at the daisy-chain node (SDO-SDI) between devices may induce time delay to subsequent devices.
+Users should be aware of this potential problem to achieve data transfer successfully (see

+Figure 46).
 If two AD5263s are daisy-chained, a total of 20 bits of data is required.
-The first 10 bits, complying with the format shown in the Serial Data-Word Format section and bit map, go to U2 and the second 10 bits, with the same format, go to U1. $\overline{\text{CS}}$ should be kept low until all 20 bits are clocked into their respective serial registers.
-After this, $\overline{\text{CS}}$ is pulled high to complete the operation and load the RDAC latch.
+The first 10 bits, complying with the format shown in Table 4, go to U2 and the second 10 bits, with the same format, go to U1. \overline{CS} should be kept low until all 20 bits are clocked into their respective serial registers.
+After this, \overline{CS} is pulled high to complete the operation and load the RDAC latch.
 Note that data appears on SDO on the negative edge of the clock, thus making it available to the input of the daisy-chained device on the rising edge of the next clock.

-Figure 47.
+Figure 46.
 Daisy-Chain Configuration

-$I^{2}C$ -COMPATIBLE 2-WIRE SERIAL BUS (DIS = 1)
+$I^{2}C$ COMPATIBLE 2-WIRE SERIAL BUS (DIS = 1)

-In the I2C-compatible mode, the RDACs are connected to the bus as slave devices.
+In the I2C compatible mode, the RDACs are connected to the bus as slave devices.

-Referring to the bit maps in the I^2C -Compatible Digital Interface (DIS = 1) section, the first byte of the AD5263 is a slave address byte, consisting of a 7-bit slave address and a R/\overline{W} bit.
+Referring to Table 5 and Table 6, the first byte of the AD5263 is a slave address byte, consisting of a 7-bit slave address and a R/\overline{W} bit.
 The five MSBs are 01011 and the following two bits are determined by the state of the AD0 and AD1 pins of the device.
-AD0 and AD1 allow the user to place up to four of the I^2C -compatible devices on one bus.
+AD0 and AD1 allow the user to place up to four of the I2C compatible devices on one bus.

-The 2-wire I2C serial bus protocol operates as follows.
+The 2-wire I2C serial bus protocol operates as follows:

-The master initiates a data transfer by establishing a START condition, which is when a high-to-low transition on the SDA line occurs while SCL is high (see Figure 43).
+The master initiates a data transfer by establishing a START condition, which is when a high-to-low transition on the SDA line occurs while SCL is high (see Figure 42).
 The following byte is the slave address byte, which consists of the 7-bit slave address followed by an R/W bit.
 This R/W bit determines whether data will be read from or written to the slave device.

 The slave whose address corresponds to the transmitted address responds by pulling the SDA line low during the ninth clock pulse (this is termed the acknowledge bit).
 At this stage, all other devices on the bus remain idle while the selected device waits for data to be written to or read from its serial register.
-If the R/\overline{W} bit is high, the master reads from the slave device.
-If the R/\overline{W} bit is low, the master writes to the slave device.
+If the R/\overline{W} bit is high, the master will read from the slave device.
+If the R/\overline{W} bit is low, the master will write to the slave device.

-2. In write mode, the second byte is the instruction byte.
+2. In the write mode, the second byte is the instruction byte.
 The first bit (MSB) of the instruction byte is a don't care.
 The following two bits, labeled A1 and A0, are the RDAC subaddress select bits.

 The fourth MSB (RS) is the midscale reset.
-A logic high on this bit moves the wiper of the selected channel to the center tap where RWA = RWB.
-This feature effectively writes over the contents of the register, so that when taken out of reset mode, the RDAC remains at midscale.
+A logic high on this bit moves the wiper of the selected channel to the center tap where $R{WA} = R{WB}$.
+This feature effectively writes over the contents of the register, so that when taken out of reset mode, the RDAC will remain at midscale.